Wangys-prog/prPred-DRLF/README.md

 ## prPred-DRLF
 prPred-DRLF is a tool to identify the plant resistance proteins (R proteins) based on deep representation learning features

-prPred-DRLF is an open-source Python-based toolkit, which operates depending on the Python environment (Python Version 3.0 or above).
+prPred-DRLF is an open-source Python-based toolkit, which operates depending on the Python environment (##Python Version 3.7).

 ### **If your computer has GPU,it will be faster. **